eddiecmurray/blog/_posts/2021-02-24-tips_for_creating_a_self-paced_classroom.md

 > In addition to indicating the lesson each student is on, public pacing trackers often highlight the expected pace as well as “lesson all-stars” who have produced exemplary work.
 It is important to note that public trackers NEVER display grades and given the nature of self-pacing, students have ample time and opportunity to catch up.
 Also, if lesson classifications are used effectively, the tracker should reflect effort, not ability level.

-The self-paced classroom is a great way to provide students with more flexibiloty to self-direct their leanring.
+The self-paced classroom is a great way to provide students with more flexibility to self-direct their learning.
 It also provides teachers with more time to design learning activities that meet the needs of all learners.